๐Ÿš€ Metrics Explorer Quickstart Guide

-This is a step by step guide to help you run your first-ever Metrics Explorer correlation analysis.
+Below is a step-by-step guide to help you run your first-ever Metrics Explorer correlation analysis.
 Follow along with each step and you'll finish this process with a real insight!

 Step 1: Navigate to Metrics Explorer inside the Northbeam dashboard.